cloud1298/my_projects_public/README.md

 # 📜 Certificates
 ## There are links to my certificates.
-The rest of them will be in the **"certificates"** folder in the GitHub repository.
+The last certificate will be in the **"certificates"** folder in the GitHub repository.

 ### 🐍 Python
 [View Certificate](https://www.testdome.com/certificates/dfa5f74a6d3e442b9355aaec4c71473d)